 For some higher rate taxpayers, offset mortgages can also be seen as quite tax efficient.
 Typically, savings accounts linked to offset mortgages don’t generate any real interest, therefore, no tax would be payable.
 Your savings are still working for you as they’re bringing down the interest payments for your mortgage.

-This really depends on what length of time you would feel comfortable fixing the rate for.
+The best fixed-rate deal for you will entirely depend on your circumstances, and how long you’d like the deal to run for.
 As with traditional mortgages, you can get an offset mortgage on both a fixed or standard variable rate.

-Most lenders will offer 2 year, 3 year, 5 year and 10 year fixed rate offset mortgages.
+Most lenders will offer 2-year, 3-year, 5 year and 10-year fixed-rate offset mortgages.
 Some lenders may offer a fixed rate throughout the whole mortgage term.
-The best fixed rate offset mortgage for you is really based upon the peace of mind you’re looking for.
+The best fixed-rate offset mortgage for you is really based on the peace of mind you're looking for.

-If you’re unsure what is right for you, let us help you.
-The advisors we work with are well versed in the best fixed rate offset mortgage deals available right now.
-Make an enquiry so we can arrange for someone to contact you directly.
+If you’re unsure what's right for you, let us help you.
+The advisors we work with are well versed in the best fixed-rate offset mortgage deals available.
+Make an enquiry and we’ll match you with an advisor to speak with.

-Possibly!
-Some lenders offer this, and there are a number of potential advantages to fixing yourself in for a longer period.
+Some lenders offer 10-year fixed-rates, and there are a number of potential advantages to fixing yourself in for a longer period.
 Your mortgage deal will not be affected by fluctuating house prices and you’ll beat any potential interest rate hikes for a decade.

 The best rates will be more difficult to come by if you’re hoping to fix yourself in for 10 years due to the number of approachable lenders being fewer.

 Under these circumstances, whole-of-market advice is worth its weight in gold.
-If there’s a favourable 10 year fixed offset mortgage deal that you qualify for, the whole-of-market brokers we work with will find it for you.
+If there’s a favourable 10-year fixed offset mortgage deal that you qualify for, the brokers we work with will find it for you.